networkdynamics/PolNeAR/README.md

     └─ metadata.tsv
 </pre>

-Within each of the compartments making up the core dataset--train, dev, and test--there are three directories, that separately contain the raw article text, attribution annotations in standoff format, and CoreNLP annotations in xml format.
+Within each of the compartments making up the core dataset&mdash;train, dev, and test&mdash;there are three directories, that separately contain the raw article text, attribution annotations in standoff format, and CoreNLP annotations in xml format.
 The training compartment is shown as an example: